-This question asks the participant to recall whether in the past year since their SOL visit they had a diagnosis of asthma in an outpatient setting.
+This question asks the participant to recall whether in the past year since their last SOL telephone interview they had a diagnosis of asthma in an outpatient setting.
 If the participant indicates they had such an event, the interviewer moves on to ask specific questions about this episode.
 If the participant denies any outpatient diagnoses of asthma then the interviewer skips to Q7.

-Q6a-c This series of questions is intended to collected information about specific test that might have been done in conjunction with the outpatient visit for asthma.
+Q6a-c This series of questions is intended to collect information about specific test that might have been done in conjunction with the outpatient visit for asthma.
 Introduce the series of Q6a-c by asking the following: